gradle/gradle/subprojects/docs/src/docs/release/notes.md

 If you wish to have terminal integration on other platforms and architectures, please help us out with porting our native integration to these platforms.

+### Build scripts must be encoded using UTF-8

+Gradle now assumes that all Gradle scripts are encoded using UTF-8.
+Previously, Gradle assumes the system encoding.
+This change affects all build scripts, settings scripts and init scripts.

 ### Support for the Gradle Open API removed

 - `GradleRunnerFactory` removed.